Pulkit Samrat: Media image

-Apart from acting, Samrat is an endorser for several brands and products including Coca Cola and Bella Vita Organic.
+Apart from acting, Samrat is an endorser for several brands and products including Coca-Cola and Bella Vita Organic.
 He is the brand ambassador of Pebble watches alongside Kriti Kharbanda.
 Samrat became the first Bollywood actor to bag an ad in Pakistan.

-Samrat is subsequently featured in the Times of India's Most Desirable Men List.
-He ranked 48th in 2019 and 23rd in 2020.
+He has subsequently featured in the Times of India's Most Desirable Men List.
+Samrat ranked 48th in 2019 and 23rd in 2020.